deta/cloud-docs/docs/base/async_sdk.md

 ## Feedback

-Please provide us with feedback and bug reports on slack, [github](https://github.com/deta/deta-python) or send us an email at *team@deta.sh*.
+Please provide us with feedback and bug reports on discord, [github](https://github.com/deta/deta-python) or send us an email at *team@deta.sh*.
 We appreciate any feedback.